vineetson/vineetson/README.md

 - And many more tools and technologies!

-💬 Ask me about Coding, Problem Solving, Machine Learning, tech, and philosophy.
+💬 Ask me about Coding, Problem Solving, Machine Learning, Tech, and Philosophy.

 Let's collaborate and create something extraordinary!